 What is spina bifida?

 Spina bifida is a congenital disease that occurs while the affected puppy is still in the mother dog’s uterus.
-It is during this time as well all know that all of the body parts begin to form, including the vertebrae, spinal cord, brain and meninges.
+During this time, as we all know, all of the body parts begin to form, including the vertebrae, spinal cord, brain, and meninges.
+And if anything goes wrong in developing these four things, it could lead to the development of the medical condition known as spina bifida.

 The most common…